EntropyRy/Tunkki/README.md

 * open http://localhost:9090/ in your browser

 ### Initial creation of new user and setting it as super admin
-* docker compose exec fpm ./bin/console entropy:member yourEmail --super-admin
+* docker compose exec fpm ./bin/console entropy:member --create-user yourEmail --super-admin

 ### Setting up main website